5 hurricane hazards and tips to prepare for them

 To help stay safe, look up your local beach forecast before heading to the water, the NWS says.
 And, adds the site, only swim in areas where a lifeguard is on duty.
 If you do get caught in a rip current, swim parallel to the shore until you're out of the current before heading back toward the beach, the National Ocean Service says.

-A hurricane can come with a number of safety risks.
+A hurricane can come with several safety risks.
 Being prepared and taking some precautions may help you stay safe if a storm strikes your area.